slincastro/saucode/sauco-de/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
 3. Press F5 to launch the extension in a new VS Code window

+## Architecture

+This extension follows a layered architecture pattern for better maintainability and scalability.
+See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed information about the project structure and design patterns used.

 ## License